 I have three children, five grandchildren and one great-granddaughter aged 6 who is crazy about horses.
 My daughter Paula Stuart competes very successfully on her Grand Prix Dressage horse Aztec Lad and I usually go with her when competing.

 I own a grey Registered Dutch Warm Blood mare named Heidee and bred two lovely foals from her.

 I sponsored two Kaimanawas from the 2014 muster and they were named Trooper and Sarj after I ran a competition on Facebook for their names.
 Jo Baird did an amazing job in training them and I used to visit them on the odd occasion.
 They are both sold now and Trooper is now playing polo.

 For the past four years, I have been involved in the War Horse Memorial Project as President of the Waikato Combined Equestrian Group Inc. Now that the Unveiling has been completed and the war horse statue gifted to the Hamilton City Council for the people of Hamilton and the nation, I have turned my attention on assisting with the Kaimanawa Horses.

-This is my first year on the committee and I hope I can be of assistance to help out in whatever capacity I can.
+This is my second year on the committee and I hope I can be of assistance to help out in whatever capacity I can.